How to Monitor a Traefik Reverse Proxy with Prometheus

 Setup the Traefik Grafana Dashboard

 Several starter dashboards are available via Grafana.
-I took the liberty of combining a couple dashboards into a new one to offer a little more functionality.
+I took the liberty of combining a couple of dashboards into a new one to offer a little more functionality.
 Open the Grafana menu -> Dashboards -> Import.
 You will now be prompted with an import screen.
-Enter 2870 for the Dashboard ID to import.
-This will import the Dashboard directly from Grafana.

-Next, select the Data Source for Prometheus which we created earlier and click Import
+Next, select the Data Source for Prometheus, which we created earlier, and click Import.

 Grafana Dashboard for Traefik Metrics